ietf-rats-wg/eat/draft-ietf-rats-eat.md

 If the submodule is a text string, then the nested token is JSON-encoded.
 The text string contains JSON.
-That JSON is the exactly the JSON described in the next section with one exception.
+That JSON is the exactly the JSON described in the next section with the exception that the nested token can NOT be CBOR format.
-The token can't be CBOR-encoded.

 ~~~~CDDL
 {::include nc-cddl/cbor-nested-token.cddl}